100nandoo/inti-web-extensions/README.md

 ### 1. Deploy the API

-Set up your own instance of [inti-api](https://github.com/your-org/inti-api) and note the URL of your `/summarize` endpoint.
+Set up your own instance of [inti-api](https://github.com/your-org/inti-api) and note the base URL of your server.
+The extension sends requests to `<base-url>/api/summarize`.

 ### 2. Configure the extension

-After installing Inti, open its settings (right-click the extension icon → **Options**, or find it in your browser's extension manager) and paste in your API URL.
+After installing Inti, open its settings and enter your API URL.

+- On the full Options page, you can set the API URL, optional summarization instruction, and theme.
+- In the popup/sidebar settings panel, you can set the API URL, optional `X-API-Key` header value, and theme.
+- The popup/sidebar settings panel uses one shared save button for the API URL and API key.
+The button is disabled until one of those values changes.

+Inti stores these settings in extension storage (`chrome.storage.local` / `browser.storage.local`), not in page `localStorage`.

 ---